vacp2p/nescience-testnet/README.md

 # Nescience

 Nescience State Separation Architecture (NSSA) is a programmable blockchain system that introduces a clean separation between public and private states, while keeping them fully interoperable.
-It lets developers build apps that can operate across both transparent and privacy-preserving accounts without changing how they write or deploy programs.
+It lets developers build apps that can operate across both transparent and privacy-preserving accounts.
 Privacy is handled automatically by the protocol through zero-knowledge proofs (ZKPs).
-The result is a fully composable blockchain where privacy comes built-in.
+The result is a programmable blockchain where privacy comes built-in.

 ## Background